-Objectives: The objectives of a dental/oral examination before cancer therapy starts are two-fold:
+The objectives of a dental/oral examination before cancer therapy starts are two-fold:

-- to identify and stabilize or eliminate existing and potential sources of infection, local irritants, and irregular surfaces that may complicate the cancer therapy and HCT without needlessly delaying the cancer treatment or inducing complications; and - 2. to educate the patient and caretakers about the importance of optimal oral care in order to minimize oral problems/discomfort during and after treatment and about the possible acute and long-term effects of the therapy in the craniofacial complex.
+2. to educate the patient and caretakers about the importance of optimal oral care in order to minimize oral problems/discomfort during and after treatment and about the possible acute and long-term effects of the therapy in the craniofacial complex.